 How to Stop while Roller Skating?

-Another simple way would be to jump out onto the lawn and run a few steps ahead.
+Another way is to jump on the law and take a few steps ahead.

-Here's how the sequence of contact happens after the fall.
+Here's how the chronological order of contact happens after the fall.

 - Knee pads